port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/advanced.md

 # Advanced

-The Gitlab integration supports additional flags to provide additional configuration, making it easier to configure its behavior to your liking.
+The GitLab integration supports additional flags to provide additional configuration, making it easier to configure its behavior to your liking.

 To use the advanced configuration and additional flags, add them as a root key to your [`integration configuration`](./gitlab.md#the-integration-configuration), for example to add the
 `createMissingRelatedEntities` flag: